Depression. Causes, symptoms, treatment of the disease

 Differences from other disorders

-Reasons for the appearance
+Reasons for appearance

 Among the causes of the syndrome are also called:

-3. organic diseases nervous system.
+3. Organic diseases nervous system.

 4. Somatic and neurological diseases.

-5. Pathology of the endocrine system.
+5. Pathologies of the endocrine system.

 6. Neoplasms in the brain.